 For instance, if you’re dealing with writer’s block, make a goal to write 1000 words in an hour.
 Things like that.

-Also, your quota alone might be enough to achieve a successful level of accountability in sales, depending on your personal motivators.
+Also, your quota alone might be enough to achieve a successful level of sales accountability, depending on your personal motivators.